 Cork is known as an eco-friendly flooring because it’s made of a renewable bark.

-It’s healthier than rubber and vinyl, not as good as Marmoleum and real wood.
+It’s healthier than rubber and vinyl, not as good as Marmoleum or real wood.

 It’s natural shock-resistant and cushiony characteristics mean it works well for high-intensity workouts and weight training.